flame-engine/oxygen/doc/object_pooling.md

 There is currently no [high water mark](https://en.wikipedia.org/wiki/High_water_mark) in place, so the pool will grow indefinitely.

 ## Component Pooling
 Each Component has it's own object pool, we do this to ensure there is no overhead of creating new instances.
-This is especially useful when your game is constantly adding and remove Components to Entities.
+This is especially useful when your game is constantly adding and remove components to entities.
 It also ensures the garabage collector won't have to be called quite often, ensuring a better performace(this is especially true for the web).

 So whenever a Component is added to an Entity:
 ```dart